 As we move on, we will continue to quote from the article “The Ghost of Marcion” by Daniel Botkin as a source, taking portions as they apply.
 Botkin says, “Tertullian, a Church Father, wrote an essay called “Against Marcion” and he says “Antithesis” is a work strained into making such a division between Law and Gospel as thereby to make two separate gods, opposite to each other, one belonging to one instrument (or as it is more common to say “testament”) and the other to another instrument and thus lend it’s patronage to faith in another gospel, that according to ‘Antithesis.’
 To this day we have the same thing going on between Old Testament “Law” and New Testament “Grace.”
 People have this conception that the two are not compatible, but opposed to each other.
 In other words, if you keep the Sabbath for instance, you have denied grace.
 On the other hand, if you have grace, you must deny the Law.
 You cannot have them in the same room.

 In 2 Thes 2.7 we have the word “lawless.”
 It is “anomos” in Greek and it means “opposed to or without the Torah.”
 How could Paul be described as against the Torah and yet Paul is warning those caught in this “anomos” doctrine?
-The truth is, Paul was not against the Torah ans was not like Marcion, and others, describe him.
+The truth is, Paul was not against the Torah and was not like Marcion, and others, describe him.
 Paul was a Torah observant Jew (Acts 21.24).
-The article goes on to say, “In Against Marcion, Tertullian accuses Maracion and his followers of ‘Forbidding what God commands and commanding what he forbids.’
+The article goes on to say, “In Against Marcion, Tertullian accuses Marcion and his followers of ‘Forbidding what God commands and commanding what he forbids.’
 The Ghost of Marcion continues to do this in the Church today.
-Mainstream Christianity and criticized believers for keeping the Sabbath, for celebrating the biblical holy days, for practicing the dietary laws and refusing to shave their beards-things God has commanded.”
-There are Bible schools and seminaries that command their students to shave their beards.
+Mainstream Christianity criticize believers for keeping the Sabbath, for celebrating the biblical holy days, for practicing the dietary laws and refusing to shave their beards-things God has commanded (we disagree on this point, there are no bible commands to grow a beard; however there are Bible schools, and we have experienced this, that command their students to shave their beards.
 “Mainstream Christianity often commands what God forbids.”
 Botkin goes on and says, “Marcion, like many church leaders today, have misused the words of Yeshua and the words of Paul to support this nomo-phobic (fear of the Torah), anti-Jewish, pro-Paul gospel.
 Tertullian rightly points out that Yeshua’s verbal attacks on the Teachers of the Law were not aimed at the Law itself, but at man’s perversion and misuse of God’s Law.
 ‘He is not criticizing the burdens of the Law’ Tertullian writes.
-The burdens Yeshua criticized were, according to Tertullian ‘Those which they piled on of their own, teaching for precepts the doctrines of men.'”
+The burdens Yeshua criticized were, according to Tertullian ‘Those which they piled on of their own, teaching for precepts the doctrines of men.’ ”

 Botkin’s article on Marcion continues, “Unfortunately, the church ignored Paul’s positive statements about the Law and Yeshua’s high regard for practicing and teaching the Old Testament commandments (see Matt 5.17-19).
 The Epistle of Barnabas (once was being considered as Scripture and very anti-semitic), an influential letter from the second century, indicates the general direction was heading in its attitude to the Old Testament.
 The main theme of Barnabas, writes one church historian, is a spiritualization of the Mosaic law.
 The writer holds that the Jews were wrong to take the Old Testament literally (Eerdman’s Handbook to the History of Christianity).
 Even the dietary restrictions were said to represent not actual food, but various kinds of sinful habits.
 Justin Martyr’s “Dialogue with Trypho” also shows early Christianity’s negative attitudes to the Law.
 Trypho the Jew expresses bewilderment when he tells Justin, “You (Christians) spurn the commands…and then try to convince us (Jews) that you know God, when you fail to do these things that every God-fearing person would do.
 If, therefore, you can give a satisfactory reply to these charges and can show us on what you place your hopes, even though you refuse to obey the Law, we will listen to you most willingly, and then we can go on and examine in the same manner other differences.”
 Justin replies by saying the Law is “obsolete”, “abrogated”, “voided,” and tells Trypho, “You understand all in a carnal way.
 After Trypho asks Justin about the possibility of believing in Yeshua and continuing to observe the commandments, Justin writes his reply: “Yes, Trypho,’ I conceded, ‘there are some Christians who desire to observe as many of the Mosaic precepts as possible, while at the same time they place their hope in Christ.”
 Justin obviously disagreed with these Law-abiding believers, but he does not acknowledge their existence.”